“Can I Recover Lost Wages After My Car Accident?”

 Over the years, our veteran attorneys have helped countless clients secure the financial compensation they need to pay bills and make ends meet after a personal injury causes them to miss work.
+We strive to give every client the attention they require and deserve, whether you only missed a couple days of work, or had to change careers due to their injuries.
+Our verdicts and settlements range from small to multi-million dollar verdicts (see disclaimer below).

 Whether you are self-employed, a salaried employee, or work for hourly wages, we understand the evidence needed to prove your lost earnings.
+Many people now work in the “gig economy,” such as driving for Uber or Lyft.
+We have experience documenting and helping people recover for lost earnings in similar situations and would be honored to put our experience to work for you.

 Please call 1-800-525-7111 for a FREE, no-obligation consultation today.
 You have absolutely nothing to lose and a lot to gain by reaching out to our friendly and knowledgeable attorneys, since we charge no upfront costs and you’ll owe us no attorney fees unless we win your case and recover damages on your behalf.